Tiku57/Netflix_clone_FrontEnd/README.md

 Mobile-friendly design

 Technologies Used
-HTML5 – for structuring the content
+HTML – for structuring the content
-CSS3 – for styling and layout
+CSS – for styling and layout
 No frameworks or libraries used — built from scratch for learning purposes

 Purpose